openml/docs/docs/contributing/backend/Java-App.md

+!!! note "Phasing out"
+    The Java components of the OpenML backend are being rewritten in Python and will soon be phased out.

 The Java App is used for a number of OpenML components, such as the ARFF parser and Evaluation engine, which depend on the Weka API.
 It is invoked from the OpenML API by means of a CLI interface.
 Typically, a call looks like this:

 `java -jar webapplication.jar -config "api_key=S3CR3T_AP1_K3Y" -f evaluate_run -r 500`